jamesrgregg/1947-explore/README.md

 | 2.)
 Code in Holding (Analysis of code before it is accepted) |Submitter adds a [DepShield][6] banner to the README and includes scan findings for consideration as part of the code review.
 Scan results should consider license information and CVE data. | At a bare minimum, project dependencies can be assessed via any of the following: [OpenHub][17], [NVD Vulnerability Search][18], [Snyk CLI][19], [Dependency-Check CLI][20], [Nancy CLI (Sonatype)][8] |When considering code that is under consideration for moving into the main EdgeX Foundry Org |
 | 3.)
 Pull Request with new dependency | Update Pull Request template to include check box indicator for changes to go module dependencies.
 Add a `dependency` label to the pull request.
 Reviewer will see one of the changed files is go.mod.
 PR can include scan results from Nancy CLI (assumes local development workflow includes generation of a go.sum file.
 Add DepShield banner to each repo's README| Pull Request Template / GitHub label | On a Pull Request, whenever there's a new dependency introduced as shown through changes to the go.mod|

-Note: No suitable bot was discovered for this explore.
+Note: No suitable bot was discovered for this explore, however there is a GitHub Action, [file-changes-action][21] that could be leveraged with further explore.
+It should be noted however, the results of the action are not much more than a log for review, and the PR itself gives similar changed file indicators via better visualization.

 ## References